evkx/evkx.github.io/content/models/volkswagen/id.5/ID.5_GTX_4MOTION_GEN1/_index.md

 ## Cargo Capacity and Towing Ability

 The cargo capacity in the trunk is 549 liters.
 With the rear seat down, it is 1561 liters.
-On the roof, you can load up to 75kg.
-The maxium weight of the car is 2750kg, and with the base weight of 2167 kg, you can max load 583 kg, including driver and passengers.
+On the roof, you can load up to 75 kg (165,3 lbs).
+The maxium weight of the car is 2750 kg (6063 lbs), and with the base weight of 2167 kg (4777 lbs), you can max load 583 kg (1285 lbs), including driver and passengers.
 Some options can increase the base weight and reduce the maximum loading weight.

 You can order the car with a towbar.
-The maximum total weight on a braked trailer is 1200, and on unbraked, it is 750kg.
+The maximum total weight on a braked trailer is 1200, and on unbraked, it is 750 kg (2646/1653 lbs).

 {{< sitefiguresized thumb="models/volkswagen/id.5/id.5_gtx_4motion_gen1/trunk_1_st.jpg" title="Volkswagen ID.5 GTX 4MOTION (GEN1)" width="3000" height="2000"  >}}